chrissaher/xv6/README.md

 ### Building the image
-Start by modifying the image name if necesssary
+Start by modifying the image name if necessary
 ``` bash
 # build.sh
 IMAGE_NAME=xv6 # The image name we want to create